sponbergbadger/plain-diagram/README.md

 Text is aligned by default with the element's center positioned over its grid point center.

 Horizontal alignment and vertical alignment can be controlled.
-This is a special case; it is considered styling by git-diagram, and is handled by the renderer, which has to adjust the x and y coordinates for the text.
-As css properties for text alignment need to be declared in the styles special section, the renderer picks up on those to make the x and y adjustments.
-This keeps in line with the goal of brevity.
+This is a special case when handling text, since two things must be done in coordination.

+  1. Adjust the x,y coordinate position
+  2. Set the css property

-To control the horizontal alignment, apply the css style ```text-anchor``` with a value of start, middle, or end, for left, center, and right aligned respectively.
+Svg uses the css style ```text-anchor``` to control horizontal alignment with a value of start, middle, or end, for left, center, and right aligned respectively.

-To control the vertical alignment, apply the css style ```dominant-baseline``` with a value of hanging, middle, or alphabetic, for top, middle, and bottom aligned respectively.
+Svg uses the css style ```dominant-baseline``` to control the vertical alignment with a value of hanging, middle, or alphabetic, for top, middle, and bottom aligned respectively.

+When the author uses [Grid Alignment](#grid-alignment), git-diagram will do both of those things.
+Css will be prefixed to the element's style class definition.
+Therefore, it is not necessary for the author to use the above properties in the style section.
+(If the author does also declare those css properties, they will override the settings that git-diagram has determined).

 ## Plugins